-Policy Addressing Professional Counselors: The negotiated rulemaking process which followed the signing into law of the 1998 amendments to 20 USC Section 1092 (f), resulted in clarification regarding those considered to be CSAs.
-Professional counselors on campus are not considered CSAs and are not required to report crimes for the inclusion in the annual disclosure of crime statistics.
-As a matter of policy, the professional counselors at RWU are encouraged to inform persons being counseled of the procedures to report Clery crimes on a voluntary basis for inclusion into the annual crime statistics.
+The negotiated rulemaking process which followed the signing into law of the 1998 amendments to 20 U.S.C.
+Section 1092(f), resulted in clarification regarding those considered to be CSAs.
+Professional counselors on campus are not considered CSAs and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+As a matter of policy, the professional counselors at RWU are encouraged to inform persons being counseled of the procedures to report Clery crimes on a voluntary basis for inclusion in the annual crime statistics.
 A voluntary procedure is in place to anonymously capture crime statistics disclosed confidentially to Professional Counselors (all clinical staff) as well as to a physician, nurse, or nurse practitioner at Health Services.

-• Professional Counselor: An employee of an Institution whose official responsibilities includes providing psychological counseling to members of the community and who also functions within the scope of their license or certification.
+Professional Counselor - An employee of an institution whose official responsibilities include providing mental health counseling to members of the community and who also functions within the scope of their license or certification.